Alphabetical (game show): Starting letters

 A category is named, and each contestant is given a set of initials referring to a term that fits it.
 They are given a maximum of three clues, and have three seconds to respond after each clue.
 Solving the initials correctly on the first clue awards five seconds; on the second clue, three; and on the third clue, one.
 Two categories are played, with each contestant having one turn per category and the champion always playing first.
 At the end of the round, the challenger with the lowest total time on their clock is eliminated.
 If there is a tie for lowest time, a "first letter" tiebreaker question is played on the buzzer to determine who advances, with no seconds at stake.

 Thirteen letters

 Thirteen letters are selected at random and placed in alphabetical order.
-One toss-up question is asked on the buzzer for each letter in order, which serves as the first letter of its answer.
+One toss-up question is asked on the buzzer for each letter in order, which serves as the first letter of its answer, except X, which can appear anywhere in the answer.
 Two seconds are awarded for each correct answer, while a miss freezes the contestant out of the next question.
 Once all 13 questions have been asked, the challenger with the lower score is eliminated.
 In case of a tie, a "first letter" tiebreaker is played as before.